mariyamambat/auto-file-organizer/README.md

 ##  How to Use

-1. Clone the repo or download the script.
+1. Download the code zip
-2. Run it using Python 3:
+2. In terminal download python3 if not already downloaded
-3. cd '''path to auto file orgainzer'''
+3. enter : cd #path to auto file orgainzer
-4. python3 auto_organizer.py
+4. enter : python3 auto_organizer.py
-5. Enter the path of the folder you want to organize.
+5. enter : the path of the folder you want to organize.
 6. Let the script sort your chaos.